-Up to 31 December 2023, the Group recorded revenue of RMB1,523.2 million from its principal business, net profit is approximately RMB33.0 million and a net profit attributable to shareholders of RMB23.0 million.
-Up to the end of December 2023, the total contracted GFA of Colour Life reached 356 million sq.m., serving over 8 million residents from 1,987 communities in 122 cities across the country.
+Up to 31 December 2022, the Group recorded revenue of RMB1,311.0 million from its principal business and a net profit attributable to shareholders of RMB31.4 million.
+Up to the end of December 2022, the total contracted GFA of Colour Life reached 400 million sg.m., serving over 8 million residents from 2,107 communities in 117 cities across the country.

-FOLLOWING POLICY GUIDANCE CLOSELY, GOING WITH THE FLOW AND ACHIEVING QUALITY DEVELOPMENT OF SERVICES
+FOLLOWING POLICY GUIDANCE CLOSELY AND PROMOTING QUALITY DEVELOPMENT OF SERVICES